Missing man with Alzheimer’s now safe thanks to preschooler - NewsBreak

 “Everyone wanted to come and meet him, so the police officers and firemen were so excited this morning to come down here and see him,” said Lt.
 Carlton.

-When the officials visited the Happy Hollow pre-K class, they brought along cookies, badges and other items for the students.Girl missing since 2019 found under stairs with kidnapper
+When the officials visited the Happy Hollow pre-K class, they brought along cookies, badges and other items for the students.Elk Grove father, son duo go viral on TikTok for raising dementia awareness

 Ezekiel’s heroism is being praised outside of the classroom as well.
 Fayetteville police posted the photos with their young hero and it’s blowing up with praise.